Molecular and Cellular Biology of Cancer

-To win any fight, we must know our opponent at its most fundamental level.
-That’s the mission of City of Hope’s Molecular and Cellular Biology of Cancer (MCBC) Program, a collection of experts dedicated to a robust understanding of cancer’s basic biology.
+To win any battle, it is necessary to understand one’s opponent at its most fundamental level.
+That’s the mission of City of Hope’s Molecular and Cellular Biology of Cancer (MCBC) Program, a collection of experts dedicated to the development of a robust comprehension of cancer’s basic biology.

-To define the relationship among DNA damage and repair, mutagenesis, and carcinogenesis at the molecular level and to develop therapeutic regimens based on identified targets, including the molecules involved in DNA damage response, repair, and epigenetic changes in response to DNA damage.
+- To develop therapeutic regimens based on identified targets, including the molecules involved in DNA damage response, repair and epigenetic changes

-To define and characterize fundamental biological roles and mechanisms of novel microRNA and long non-coding RNA in tumor initiation, development, and metastasis as well as to develop technology based on non-coding RNA for cancer therapeutics.
+- To define and characterize fundamental biological mechanisms of novel microRNA and long noncoding RNA in tumor initiation, development and metastasis, as well as to develop technology based on noncoding RNA for cancer therapeutics

 - To elucidate signal pathway alterations due to metabolic imbalance that result in tumor initiation, cancer cell proliferation and/or death and metastasis, and to improve the design of cancer therapeutic regimens

 In addition to its scientific goals, the MCBC Program seeks to do the following: